 Dallas entrepreneur Mary C. Crowley founded Mary Crowley Cancer Research due to her fundamental belief that cancer patients needed access to better cancer treatments.
 The independent 501(c)3 non-profit center was established in 1997 to expand treatment options for adult cancer patients through the exploration of investigational vaccine, gene, and cellular therapies.
 Commencing clinical research with these novel approaches in the 1990s positioned Mary Crowley as a leader in what would later be known as personalized or precision medicine.
 Based in Dallas, Texas, the center was initially located in downtown Dallas on the campus of Baylor Medical Center.

 Focused on reaching more cancer patients, Mary Crowley continued to expand its research program by establishing multiple satellite sites; sequentially opening in 10 locations throughout the U.S. In 2008, for patient convenience and stewardship of resources, the Dallas outpatient research site moved its location to north Dallas on the Medical City campus.
 In 2012, Mary Crowley initiated its Ewing’s Sarcoma Program for underserved adolescents and young adults.
 The research center, governed by an independent Board of Trustees, has consistently operated in compliance with FDA guidelines.
-Mary Crowley currently conducts testing of investigational therapies from 21 of the top 25 pharmaceutical companies, and draws patients from throughout the U.S. and multiple countries to its Dallas location and two affiliate sites.
+Mary Crowley has conducted testing of investigational therapies from 291 pharmaceutical companies, and draws patients from throughout the U.S. and multiple countries to its Dallas location and two affiliate sites.